3 Chapter 3: Maintaining and Growing Your Book of Business / Professional Practice

 [Figure 3.1] Time spent by lead advisors on various weekly tasks.
 (Data from: Tharp, 2018)

 Looking at Figure 3.1, you can see that about 50% of their time is spent on client-related activities and less than 20% of their time is spent meeting with their existing clients.
-It is important to also consider the hours an advisor spends on business development:
+Consider the hours an advisor spends on business development

 • They spend about 9 hours per week finding and meeting new clients.